harshbhosale01/SpinalWorkshop/src/main/scala/workshop/stream/spec.md

 //Implement a one cycle delay / buffer val delayedStream = myStream.stage()

-//Produce an Stream with transactions when streamA and StreamB have transactinos val joinedStreamWithoutPayload = StreamJoin.arg(streamA,streamB)
+//Produce an Stream with transactions when streamA and StreamB have transactions val joinedStreamWithoutPayload = StreamJoin.arg(streamA, streamB)

 //Return a stream with anotherPayload as payload val translatedStream = myStream.translateWith(anotherPayload)